 But you can do what I do—and what Erickson did: Embed suggestions in your stories.

 Third, when you learn advanced hypnotic storytelling,

-you can use Nested Loops to induce trance.
+you can use Nested Loops to induce and deepen trance.

 You’ll tell stories within stories to tie up the conscious mind with suspense.